GuyTuval/deep-inspect/README.md

 ### Factory example
-Originally, Deep Inspect goal was to implement `get_subclasses()` function to help register `class`es to a Factory in a dynamic matter.
+Originally, Deep Inspect goal was to implement `get_subclasses()` function to help register `class`es to a Factory in a dynamic manner.

 Refer to the following code sample:
 ```python